Our Verdict

 Traction was a key focus during my testing of the Columbia Ridge Plus II Waterproof hiking boots, and I must say, they exceeded my expectations.

-The Omni-Grip™ rubber outsole, boasting deep lugs, delivered outstanding stability, which allowed me to navigate rocky trails and slippery surfaces with confidence.
+The Omni-Grip™ rubber outsole, boasting deep lugs, provided outstanding stability.
+This feature allowed me to confidently navigate rocky trails and slippery surfaces.

-In comparison to other hiking boots, including Columbia’s previous models like the Redmond and North Plains, the Ridge Plus II surpassed them all with its superior grip.
+In my experience, compared to other leather boots—including Columbia’s earlier models like the Redmond and North Plains—the Ridge Plus II surpassed them with its superior grip.

-This makes it an unbeatable choice for tackling challenging terrains (steep descents, slippery areas) and unpredictable weather conditions.
+For me, this makes it an unbeatable choice for tackling challenging terrains such as steep descents and slippery areas, as well as handling unpredictable weather conditions.

 Durability